aroberge/ideas/docs/source/index.rst

 **I found a bug.**

 Wonderful, please file an issue so that I can perhaps fix it.
-Note however that some examples are just proof of concepts and are not meant to be robust.
+Note however that some examples are just proof of concepts and are known to not be robust.

 **Can I contribute code for a new example?**